SEO Stands for Search Engine Optimisation

 Understanding the words and phrases which are relevant to your company is the first step.

 You want to be found by those looking for what you provide or help with.

-We carry out keyword research for our clients and map the phrases to appropriate pages.
+I carry out keyword research for my clients and map the phrases to appropriate pages.
 It is essential to get this right or else your efforts will be in vain.

 There are good and bad ways to carry out SEO.

 My approach is good 🙂